By Ashira Lubkin, PhD

 Peer Reviewed

-The concept of lactate is frequently on the tip of the tongue or top of the to-do list in the hospital setting.
-As a new …
+The concept of lactate is frequently on the tip of the tongue or top of the to-do list in the hospital setting. …

 By Kevin Rezzadeh